Looking for more in Learning?

 School events and opportunities

-We offer lots of fully-funded events and resources that help learning professionals and schools throughout Scotland engage with our programmes.
+We offer lots of events and resources that help learning professionals and schools throughout Scotland engage with our programmes.

 To keep up to date with our news, opportunities and resources for learning professionals, sign up to our schools newsletter or contact us at [email protected](this link will open in a new window).